31 January 2010

 CDs to buy

-There is a complete set of Sundays and a range of Feast days, plus the whole Kyriale, available (at a price) on CD from the Schola Bellarmina of Brussels.
-The quality is excellent.
+A complete set of Sundays and a range of Feast days and Commons, plus the whole Kyriale, available (at a price) on CD from the Schola Bellarmina of Brussels.